-- LU-8.1 Promote development of sustainable, clean industries. - LU-8.2 Ensure all development employs best management practices that protect the long-term integrity of the natural environment, water resources, and adjacent land uses. - LU 8.3 Continue to evaluate ways to design for resiliency and adaptability to climate change as the city evolves through development regulations. - LU 8.4 Ensure all development protects and/or enhances the City's natural environmental systems, including its tree canopy, lakes, wetlands, streams, shoreline, plants, fish and wildlife.
+LU-8.1 Encourage Promote development of sustainable, clean industries ~~within the Industrial, Manufacturing, and Technology designations~~.

+LU-8.2 Ensure mining activities all development employs best management practices that protect the long-term integrity of the natural environment, water resources, and adjacent land uses, ~~and the long term productivity of the resource lands~~.

+LU 8.3 Continue to evaluate ways to design for resiliency and adaptability to climate change as the city evolves through development regulations.

+LU 8.4 Ensure all development protects and/or enhances the City's natural environmental systems, including its tree canopy, lakes, wetlands, streams, shoreline, plants, fish and wildlife.